zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Ultimately, like, so many fascinating.
 Somebody told me they think that I should go on to _LessWrong_ and sort of announce myself and, and I don't know, work through some of the, is that a good idea?

 **ZMD**: I mean, I would love to see that.
-I don't know if it, I don't know if it's a good idea for your—I don't, I don't know if it would work for whatever you're trying to achieve.
+I don't know if it's a good idea for your—I don't, I don't know if it would work for whatever you're trying to achieve.

 **CM**: That's my question.
-Like, what did it, what did it achieve?
+What did it achieve?
 Or would it just be—

 **ZMD**: I don't know.